 All other prospective students are required to hand in a valid and sufficient language test.

-Please check our Admission requirements for more information.
+Please check our entry requirements for more information.

 If you completed your prior education in another country than those listed above, you might still qualify for exemption, if: